garrows/timelog/README.md

 Options:

   -h, --help          output usage information
-  -L, --nolog         Do not log to a file
+  -r, --report         Do not log to a file
-  -t, --tlds <items>  Comma seperated list of TLDS to search -v, --verbose       Verbose mode
 ```